B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 310:**
 > A dishonoured wife, that's what the cause of all our misfortunes.

+If you base your entire happiness onto a woman and she misuses your trust and becomes dishonoured then definitely it will cause a downward spiral into madness and unhappiness.
+However I don’t think that’s what they’re referring to and I think it’s just more misogny from them.
+Could also be a way of looking into the Bloom and Molly relationship and how for Bloom the dishonoured wife really doesn’t cause him that much misfortune and moreso inconviences him.

 **Page 317:**
 > A nation?
 A nation is the same people living in the same place.

+I mean at the end of the day it’s a made up bs thing created by society so any definition of a nation is going to tumble into little itty bitty pieces.
+Bloom picked a good choice though since he as an Irish man who is jewish finds quite some contention in regards to his nationality.

 **Page 319:**
 > But it's no use.
 Force, hatred, history, all that.
 That's not life for men and women, insult and hatred.
 And everybody know that it's the very opposite of that that is really life. [...]
 Love.

+If we truly all hated each other we wouldn’t be where we are today and we wouldn’t find the joys in life.
+That’s where love and compassion enter the game.

 **Page 319:**
 > Love loves to love love.

+Mean way of looking at it but it does come from the I. He sees love as an egotistical way of thought and how if once you love something you feel that everyone should love it as way.
+Love breeds love.
+Although putting it like that makes it sound quite positive.
+Hmm
 # Nausicaa
 "For Gerty here is the object of this discourse, not its subject; she is constructed by and through it, not vice versa.
 Similarly, she is the fantasy, not the fantasist.
 As fantasy, as object, she is also a cultural commodity, a product if societal notions of what 'woman' is or should be.
 If as Joyce remarked to Power, 'it all took place in Bloom's imagination', Gerty is Bloom's 'Projected Mirage'; she is his fantasy, a product of the masculine desire of what a woman would be for him - 'as fair a specimen of winsome Irish girlhood as one could wish to see'.
 Or as Gerty says, she is 'more sinned against than sinning'."

 **Page 352:**
 > Lingerie does it.
 Felt for the curves inside her deshabillé.
 Excites them also when they're.
 I'm all clean come and dirty me.
 And they like dressing one another for the sacrifice.

 **Page 358:**
 > Dogs at each other behind.
 Good evening.
 Evening.
 How do you sniff?
 Hm.
 Hm.
 Very well, thank you.
 Animals go by that.
 Yes now, look at it that way.
 We're the same.
 Some women for instance warn you off when they have their period.
 Come near.
 Then get a hogo you could hang your hat on.
 Like what?
 Potted herrings gone stale or.
 Boof!
 Please keep off the grass.

+Primal insticts.
+That’s what sex and love is at the end of the day.

 **Page 359:**
 > I am a fool perhaps.
 He gets the plums and I the plumstones.

+Really well done saying that describes Bloom’s situation.
+All he’s left with is the remains of what used to be, not nothing though, just the core.
+But is the core better than the plum itself?
+The outside goes away but the seed does not.
+It grows again and shows itself again.

 **Page 363:**
 > Ugly : no woman thinks she is.
 Love, lie and be handsome for tomorrow we die.

+As time goes on their beauty dies out.
+Until then women think they are beautiful because they know they will get worse.

 **Page 363:**
 > O!
 Exhausted that female has me.
 Not so young no. Will she come here tomorrow?
 Wait for her somewhere for ever.
 Must come back.
 Murderers do.
+Will I?

+Also something I did.
+Not the jacking off part though, mind you.
+However the neverending wait to see someone again in the hopes that I can experience them again.
+But eventually I won’t be there waiting.
+I will grow tired and I won’t come back.
+But they might.
 Will I?
 # Oxen of the Sun
 "Fertility for Joyce came in recirculation and recycling, not purifying and sterilizing."